desenvolvedorIcotrade/App.bot/blog/_posts/2018-01-05-announcing-maven-support.md

 - Dependabot looks for a "pom.xml" in your repo, and pulls it down.
 - Dependabot extracts the dependencies from your POM file, and checks The Central Repository for any available updates.
-- If any updates are available, creates individual PRs for each dependency of your outdated dependencies.
+- If any updates are available, Dependabot creates individual PRs for each of your outdated dependencies.

 We wanted to launch Maven support as early as possible, so have released it